bigois/kirgh-energy/docs/entities/user.md

 Each page that has child pages generally has a list of links to those pages (you can suppress it by `has_toc: false` in the front matter).
 It shows the list as a *table of contents* below the main content.

-## The `minimal` layout

-A child and grandchild page of this page use the minimal layout.
-This differs from the default layout by omitting the sidebar -- and thereby also the navigation panel.
-To navigate between pages with the minimal layout, you can use the breadcrumbs and the tables of contents.

-## Other layouts

-Just the Docs has further layouts: `about`, `home`, `page`, and `post`.
-Currently, they are all based on the `default` layout.
-See the [Jekyll docs about inheritance] for how to customize them.

-[front matter]: https://jekyllrb.com/docs/front-matter/ "Jekyll docs about front matter"
-[Jekyll docs page about layouts]: https://jekyllrb.com/docs/layouts/ "Jekyll docs about layouts"
-[Jekyll's front matter defaults]: https://jekyllrb.com/docs/configuration/front-matter-defaults/ "Jekyll docs about front matter defaults"
-[Jekyll docs about inheritance]: https://jekyllrb.com/docs/layouts/#inheritance "Jekyll docs about inheritance"